manuelf18/blockchain-api/README.md

 ```

 ## Trying the API
-get the full list of allowed APIs with localhost:8000/docs
+get the full list of allowed endpoints in localhost:8000/docs